DopplerHQ/cli/INSTALL.md

 $ brew upgrade doppler
 ```

-Alternatively, you can download the doppler `pkg` file from the [Releases](https://github.com/DopplerHQ/cli/releases/latest) page.
-This will install the doppler binary in `/usr/local/bin`.
-Note that this installation method does not support seamless updates.
-To update, you'll need to download and run the new `pkg` file.
+Alternatively, you can install the CLI via [shell script](#linuxmacosbsd-shell-script), or via the doppler `.pkg` file on the [Releases](https://github.com/DopplerHQ/cli/releases/latest) page.
+These methods will install the doppler binary directly to `/usr/local/bin` and do not support seamless updates.
+To update, you'll need to re-run the installation.

 ## Windows